Key Takeaways

 8. Go For a Stove Option

-With constant fluctuations in oil and gas prices, wood pellet stoves make the perfect basement heating options.
+With constant fluctuations in oil and gas prices, wood pellet stoves make the perfect basement heating option.

-It burns wood pellets and circulates hot air with the help of a small fan without requiring any electrical connection.
-The pellet stove has a high combustion rate and produces less pollution than ordinary wood stoves.
-It is also highly efficient; pellet stoves certified by the EPA are in the 70% to 83% efficiency range.
+It burns wood pellets and circulates hot air with a small fan, without requiring an electrical connection.
+Pellet stoves, certified by the EPA, are in the 70% to 83% efficiency range.

 9. Opt for a Traditional Fireplace